 Your plan needs to outline your company’s strategy moving forward, as well as how the merger fits into that future.
 Closely examining the details of both companies to make sure their capabilities are compatible before you consider integration is essential.
 A detailed analysis will help your employees feel confident in the integration process reducing the likelihood of high attrition.
 Thorough planning before and after the merger will ensure that your business captures as much value as possible.

-Murray & Kirchner CPA, LLC, Your McAllen Virtual Chief Financial Officers
+Abigail Y. Murray CPA, LLC: Your McAllen Virtual Chief Financial Officers

 Running a business isn’t easy, but the assistance of highly experienced accounting professionals can make a big difference.
 VCFO services manage all or as much accounting and financial management as you need without the high cost of a full-time controller.